Previous dayMarch 30, 2026Next day

 4.0 km---✓ ReviewedUSGS →

-A magnitude 2.0 seismic event took place 8 km NW of Julian, CA on March 30, 2026 at 19:24 UTC.
+A magnitude 2.0 earthquake was recorded 8 km NW of Julian, CA on March 30, 2026 at 19:24 UTC.
 At a depth of just 4.0 km, this was a very shallow event, close enough to the surface that modest magnitudes can produce significant local shaking.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
 The epicenter is at 33.137°, -116.650°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.0 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-03-30